 With Resident Evil 2 release and its subsequent bonus modes out of the way, Capcom can focus on Nintendo Switch ports but there is no release date available yet.
 Unfortunately for Switch owners, Resident Evil 2 Remake is not coming to the hand-held console.

 While Kat simply stated there were no plans for a Switch version of Resident Evil 2 Remake, fans kept asking whether it was a possibility in the future.
-She didn't give a definitive answer but did state that even future plans are unlikely to happen.
+She didn't give a definitive answer but did state that even to happen.

 The tweet chain continued with various questions about other Resident Evil instalments coming to Switch, but since none of them were mentioned in the original post nor did Kat reply to them, it is highly unlikely Capcom has any immediate plans for the likes of Resident Evil 5 on Nintendo's console.

 It is possible that Bowser ate the drives developers' port work was on, as a part of his diabolical Nintendo takeover.
-He did tie up Mario and Luigi already, after all.
-The more likely reason for no such port at the moment is that Chris broke his arm while punching boulders so he will be indisposed for a while.
+He did already, after all.
+The more likely reason for no such port at the moment is that Chris broke his arm while so he will be indisposed for a while.